-One of the most important features which you should have to ensure that your WordPress website is secure and safe for those users who want to exchange their important information on your website while shopping or doing other stuff.
-Setting up your WordPress website to force use the most secure transaction system is not that difficult to implement, but it needs a lot of decision making when to enforce a secure transaction process for the user.
+One of the most important features is to ensure that your WordPress website is secure and safe for those users who want to exchange their important information on your website while shopping or doing other stuff.
+Setting up your WordPress website to force the use of the most secure transaction system is not that difficult to implement, but it needs a lot of decision-making to enforce a secure transaction process for the user.

 You would have seen on some websites, their URLs starting with “HTTPS” like Facebook, Google, and many others.
-An “HTTPS” enabled websites to add a security layer to the data communication between your computer and the server.
+An “HTTPS” enabled website adds a security layer to the data communication between your computer and the server.
 The data communication is encrypted with an SSL (Secure Sockets Layer) certificate.

-Any sensitive information like your credit card details, your passwords, or anything which could be called sensitive, needs to be safe whenever it is sent towards the server so that nobody between you and the server you are interacting with can get it.
-That’s why most of the shopping sites don’t use “HTTP”.
+Any sensitive information ,like your credit card details, your passwords, or anything that could be called sensitive, needs to be safe whenever it is sent to the server so that nobody between you and the server you are interacting with can get it.
+That’s why most of the shopping sites don’t use“HTTP”.
 The next important question is how you can enable SSL on your WordPress site.
 It is very easy.

 Setting up your WordPress site with HTTPS: